 Welcome to Veni Vidi Vici Classic Cars BV.
 Love and passion for classic cars are the forces that drive our company!
 We specialise in buying and selling classic cars and old-timers, using an extensive network built up through years of experience.

 Looking for a car that is unique?
 Then browse through our collection and check if there is any car that suits your taste.
 Or instruct us to find a car for you, a free service that does not commit you to anything.
-If you own a classical car and wish to sell it, you have come to the right place!
+If you own a classic car and wish to sell it, you have come to the right place!
 We can either buy the car from you directly or place the car on our site, which attracts a large number of visitors every day.